-The statue stood in Eaton's Winnipeg department store until the building's demolition to make way for a sports arena.
-When the arena was completed, the statue was moved into one of its hallways along with two plaques for employees of the Eaton’s store who were killed during military service in the First World War and Second World War.
+The statue stood in Eaton’s Winnipeg department store until the building’s demolition to make way for a sports arena then was moved for a time to an Eatons store at the Polo Park Mall.
+Put into storage in 2003, when the arena was completed, the statue was moved into one of its hallways along with two plaques for employees of the Eaton’s store who were killed during military service in the First World War and Second World War.

 Manitoba Business: T. Eaton Company